ibm-cloud-docs/containers/vpc_network_policy.md

   ```
   {: pre}

 4. Delete the default rules that allow all inbound and outbound traffic.
-After, your ACL is not removed, but it does not contain any rules.
+After, your ACL still exists, but does not container any networking rules.
   ```
   ibmcloud is network-acl-rule-delete $acl_id <default_inbound_rule_ID> -f
   ```